Salé: Air

 Salé's main airport is Rabat–Salé Airport, which is located in Salé but also serves Rabat, the capital city of Morocco.

 Trains

 Salé is served by two principal railway stations run by the national rail service, the ONCF.
 These stations are Salé-Tabriquet and Salé-Ville.

-Salé-Ville is the main inter-city station, from which trains run south to Rabat, Casablanca, Marrakech and El Jadida, north to Tanger, or east to Meknes, Fes, Taza and Oujda.
+Salé-Ville is the main inter-city station, from which trains run south to Rabat, Casablanca, Marrakesh and El Jadida, north to Tangier, or east to Meknes, Fez, Taza and Oujda.